open-telemetry/opentelemetry-python-contrib/resource/opentelemetry-resource-detector-azure-app-service/README.rst

    :target: https://pypi.org/project/opentelemetry-resource-detector-azure-app-service/

-This library provides custom resource detector for Azure App Services
+This library provides custom resource detector for Azure App Services.
+OpenTelemetry Python has an experimental feature whereby Resource Detectors can be injected to Resource Attributes.
+This package includes a resource detector for Azure App Service.
+This detector fills out the following Resource Attributes:
+ * `service.name`
+ * `cloud.provider`
+ * `cloud.platform`
+ * `cloud.resource_id`
+ * `cloud.region`
+ * `deployment.environment`
+ * `host.id`
+ * `service.instance.id`
+ * `azure.app.service.stamp`

+ For more information, see the Semantic Conventions for Cloud Resource Attributes.

 Installation
 ------------